Hi! I am Celina. I am a career and executive coach, and the host of the podcast, Live Your Dream.

 My podcast features stories from inspirational people about what they have learned from their journeys.
-Guests include NYC Michelin chef Hooni Kim, Rand Fishkin (the founder of Moz), inventors, scholars, and more.
-The Live Your Dream podcast now has listeners from over 70 countries around the world.
+Guests include NYC Michelin chef Hooni Kim, Designer Debbie Millman, Michael Kim (co-founder of Kobre & Kim), Inventor Thomas Clement, Katrina Markoff (founder of Vosges Haut-Chocolat), Rand Fishkin (founder of Moz), NY Times Travel Writer Seth Kugel, entrepreneurs, lawyers, scholars, and more.
+The Live Your Dream podcast now has listeners from over 100 countries around the world.

 If you are feeling stuck and unhappy in your career, you are not alone.
 I have been there myself not too long ago.
 I would love to help you in your journey in discovering what it is that you truly, really want, and how you can take the steps to create a thriving career doing what you love.

-If you are interested in working with me, you can contact me here.
+If you are interested in working with me, you can learn more about how I coach, and contact me here.

 In addition to 1-on-1 coaching, I lead workshops, group seminars, and speak at various events, organizations, companies, universities.

 As a professional communicator, I understand the important role speakers play in the success of an event.
-I’ve presented in private functions for clients and delivered seminars and keynotes at industry-leading events, universities, and organizations including TEDx, MIT, Stanford University, NYU, National Asian Pacific American Bar Association (NAPABA), Food and Drug Administration (FDA), New York City Bar Association, City University of New York (CUNY), Yonsei University in Seoul, Korea, and Seoul Arts Center.
+I’ve presented in private functions for clients and delivered seminars and keynotes at industry-leading events, universities, and organizations all over the world including TEDx, MIT, Stanford University, NYU, National Asian Pacific American Bar Association (NAPABA), Food and Drug Administration (FDA), New York City Bar Association, City University of New York (CUNY), Yonsei University in Seoul, Korea, Seoul Arts Center.

 If you’re interested in having me speak at your event, check out my speaking page here.